20tab/talos/README.md

 	- base.txt
 ...creating the '/static' directory
-...creating the GitLab repository and associated resources Initializing the frontend service:
+...creating the GitLab repository and associated resources ...creating the Terraform Cloud resources
+Initializing the frontend service:
 ...cookiecutting the service
 ...generating the .env file
-...creating the GitLab repository and associated resources
+...creating the GitLab repository and associated resources ...creating the Terraform Cloud resources
 ```
 ## 🗒️ Arguments